-Additionally, the equal split of the funding for the Residential Solar sub-programs (Small and Large) is also maintained for the first nine months of the Program Year until March 1.
-Any remaining funds in the Residential Solar (Small or Large) sub-programs will be combined and used for any remaining projects in either sub-program.
+Additionally, the equal split of the funding for the Residential Solar programs (Small and Large) is also maintained for the first nine months of the program yearuntil March 1.
+After the ninth month, aAny remaining funds in the Residential Solar (Small or Large) sub-programs will be combined and used for any remaining projects in either sub-program.